It's a Game (Bay City Rollers album)

 It's a Game is the seventh album, and sixth studio album, released by Scottish band, the Bay City Rollers.
-The album was released in July 1977 via Arista, and was supported its lead single, "It's a Game" in the United Kingdom, whilst "You Made Me Believe in Magic" was released as the lead single from the album in North America.
-Elsewhere, "You Made Me Believe in Magic" was released as the albums second official single release.
+The album was released in July 1977 via Arista, and was supported by its lead single, "It's a Game" in the United Kingdom, whilst "You Made Me Believe in Magic" was released as the lead single from the album in North America.
+Elsewhere, "You Made Me Believe in Magic" was released as the album's second official single.

-The album received moderate commercial success internationally, reaching number one in Japan, as well as reaching the top twenty in Australia, Canada and the United Kingdom, as well as the top thirty on the Billboard 200 in the United States.
+The album received moderate commercial success internationally, reaching number one in Japan, as well as reaching the top twenty in Australia, Canada and the UK, as well as the top thirty on the Billboard 200 in the United States.

 Background

 It's a Game was the band's fifth original studio album, and featured production by Harry Maslin, fresh from his success with David Bowie.
 Despite receiving a Gold Album certification in the US, the group's popularity had waned considerably since their initial burst of fame, and this and subsequent albums would see diminishing success.
 Guitarist Ian Mitchell, present on the Dedication LP, had quit the band in late 1976, to be replaced by Pat McGlynn.
 McGlynn toured with the group and participated in initial sessions for It's a Game, but was soon dismissed from the band.
 McGlynn is present in the music video for the title track, indicating he is at least somewhat present on the album.
 After McGlynn's departure the band briefly continued on as a 4-piece.
 The band would expand to a quintet again in 1978 as founding member Alan Longmuir re-joined the fold.